 The enmities and alliances of the gods particularly between brothers Hades, Poseidon and Zeus are much clearer, too, giving the new film a narrative shape the audience can follow and engage with.

 The ending of CLASH OF THE TITANS is exciting and compelling rather than the ‘big boss battle’ a lot of CG heavy films end up being.
-The ending is cinematic and choreographed and feels like the conclusion to a strong story.
-For once, the big ending means something.This film was shot standard and then upsized to 3D.
-The result has been universally panned.
-It isn’t a patch on a 3D film like AVATAR., however, If you don’t particularly care about 3D – as I don’t – then this tinkering won’t matter.
+The finale is cinematic and choreographed and feels like the conclusion to a strong story.
+For once, the big ending means something.
+It was shot standard and then upsized to 3D; this tech decision has been universally panned.
+It isn’t a patch on a 3D film like AVATAR, however, if you don’t particularly care about 3D – as I don’t – then this tinkering won’t matter.

 Clocking in at 118 minutes, this is a swift journey through the world of classic Greek myth.
 Some of the details of the world of man, demi-god and god are hashed up to make the story play for modern audiences, but the cruelty, capriciousness and compassion that always make the gods on Olympus understandable from a human point of view, has been kept and is still an important part of this tale.